Gravitational action for a massive Majorana fermion in 2d quantum gravity: Majorana fermion field theory

+with $\omega_{\mu a b}$ is the spin connection, $\epsilon_{01} = 1$ is the antisymmetric Levi--Civita symbol, and $\gamma_* = \I \gamma^0 \gamma^1$.
+Curved indices are denoted with Green letters ($\mu, \nu$, etc.), and indices of the local flat frame by Latin letters ($a, b$, etc.).
 One has to introduce the chirality matrix $\gamma_*$ in the mass term, since the standard bilinear $\bar{\Psi} \Psi$ vanishes (see \cref{sec:2d-fermions}).
+Finally, let us mention that $\I \slashed\grad$ is Hermitian with the usual inner-product, defined below in \eqref{eq:inner-product}, since $\gamma_*$ is Hermitian and the complex conjugation of the factor $\I$ compensates the sign arising from the integration by parts.

-Even though the connection term vanishes due to the flip relation \eqref{eq:flip-majorana}, one needs to keep it when defining the functional integral in order to work with a covariant object.
+Even though the connection term vanishes due to the flip relation \eqref{eq:flip-majorana}~\cite{Blumenhagen:2014:BasicConceptsString}, one needs to keep it when defining the functional integral in order to work with a covariant object.
 In particular, in the Weyl basis, writing $\Psi = (\bar\psi, \psi)$ this action reads

 where $\pd = \frac{1}{2} (\pd_0 - i \pd_1)$ and $\bar\pd = \frac{1}{2} (\pd_0 + i \pd_1)$.
 This is the standard form for the massive Ising model~\cite[sec.~9.2.2]{Itzykson:1991:StatisticalFieldTheory-2}.